The Future Of Ebooks Will Be Change And More Change

 interactive ebooks

-Currently, ebooks are boring as they are almost exclusively, except for the cover image, black text on a white background.
+Currently, ebooks are boring because they are almost exclusively black text on a white background, except for the cover image.

 On these devices, the ebook starts to look a little drab, old-fashioned, and decidedly dull.